Towards Industrial-scale Product Configuration: language extensions

 \subsection{Reasoning with unbounded cardinalities}

-\lstinputlisting[language=coom,label=lst:cargobike:coom,caption={Representation of the \cargobike\ example in \coom}]{listings/cargo-bike.coom} In all earlier \coom\ language fragments a lower and upper bound for feature cardinalities had to be explicitly specified (or the cardinality defaulted to $1$ if no bounds were given).
-In practice, however, when modeling a configuration problem, it is often not possible to determine the exact (or even approximate) number of objects needed in advance.
+In all earlier \coom\ language fragments a lower and upper bound for feature cardinalities had to be explicitly specified (or the cardinality defaulted to $1..1$ if no bounds were given).
+In practice, however, when modeling a configuration problem, it is often not possible to determine the exact (or even approximate) number of objects needed in advance~\citep{tafasc16a}.
 In this section we extend \poom\ and \xoom\ to support unbounded cardinalities and call these \openpoom\ and \openxoom, respectively.
 Then, we present a simple modification of our existing workflow to solve problems of such kind.